CUBRID/cubrid-manual/en/admin/ha.rst

 The order of server connection is described below:

-*   The broker tries to establish a connection to an existing server connected (if exsits).
+*   The broker tries to establish a connection to an existing server connected (if exists).
 The active status of the server means the connection is complete.
 *   The broker tries to establish a connection to the hosts specified in the **databases.txt** file in a sequence.
 The active status of the server means the connection is complete.
 *   The broker tries to establish a connection to the hosts specified in the **databases.txt** file in a sequence and connects to the first available host.